oceanypt/LLM-self-eval/README.md

 We present an automatic evaluation method for evaluating instruction-following ability of large language models.

-Different from using GPT-4 as the evaluator, our method utilizes the model themselves to do self evaluation.

 ## :blue_book: Introduction

 Currently, there are more and more open-sourced and not open-sourced instruction-following models, such as ChatGPT, GPT-4, Claude, Bard, Vicuna, Alpaca, etc. These models are fine-tuned on pre-trained large language models such as GPT-3 and LLaMA, with instructions labeled by humans or distilled from larger models (e.g., ChatGPT).